abhinavGupta16/FiltersForLIDAR/README.md

 ## The module implements the LIDAR noise filters - Range and Temporal Filter
+1) Run the main function by simply running - "python Main.py" from the root directory
+2) Run the Unit Tests by simply running - "python UnitTest.py" from the Test directory
-1) The input is taken via ".txt" file, which ca be easily changed in the future due to the modular design
+3) The input is taken via ".txt" file, which ca be easily changed in the future due to the modular design
-2) The input file reads the as follows -
+4) The input file reads the as follows -
     &lt;Type of filter (t/r)&gt;
     &lt;D value&gt;
     &lt;measurements&gt;